Diplomatic history of World War II: Finland

 Soviet success in Finland would threaten Germany's iron-ore supplies and offered the prospect of Allied interference in the region.
 The Soviets overwhelmed the Finnish resistance in the Winter War, and a peace treaty was signed in March 1940.
 It ceded some Finnish territory to the Soviet Union, including the Karelian Isthmus, containing Finland's second-largest city, Viipuri, and the critical defensive structure of the Mannerheim Line.

-After the Winter War, Finland sought protection and support from the Britain and Sweden without success.
+Following the Winter War, Finland sought protection and support from Britain and Sweden without success.
 Finland drew closer to Germany, first with the intent of enlisting German support as a counterweight to thwart continuing Soviet pressure, and later to help regain lost territories.
 Finland declared war against the Soviet Union on 25 June 1941 in what is called the "Continuation War" in Finnish historiography.
 To meet Stalin's demands, Britain reluctantly declared war on Finland on 6 December 1941, although no other military operations followed.
 War was never declared between Finland and the United States, though relations were severed between the two countries in 1944 as a result of the Ryti–Ribbentrop Agreement.
 The arms-length collaboration with Germany stemmed from a precarious balance struck by the Finns in order to avoid antagonizing Britain and the United States.
 In the end Britain declared war to satisfy the needs of its Soviet policy, but did not engage in combat against Finland.
 Finland concluded armistice negotiations with the USSR under strong German pressure to continue the war, while British and American acted in accord with their own alliances with the Soviets.

 Finland maintained command of its armed forces and pursued war objectives independently of Germany.
 Germans and Finns did work closely together during Operation Silverfox, a joint offensive against Murmansk.
 Finland refused German requests to participate actively in the Siege of Leningrad, and also granted asylum to Jews, while Jewish soldiers continued to serve in its army.

 After Soviet offensives were fought to a standstill, in 1944 Ryti's successor as president, Marshall Carl Gustaf Emil Mannerheim, opened negotiations with the Soviets, which resulted in the Moscow Armistice on 19 September 1944.
 Under its terms Finland was obliged to remove or intern any remaining German troops on Finnish territory past September 15.
 This resulted in a military campaign to expel German forces in Lapland in the final months of 1944.
 Finland signed a peace treaty with the Allied powers in 1947.